NikhithaKomati/CloudOps/quicksight_module/readme.md

 This Terraform configuration sets up the necessary infrastructure for an AWS QuickSight :

 QuickSight User: Creates a QuickSight user with the specified email, namespace, user role, and identity type.
 S3 Bucket: Creates an S3 bucket to store the data for the QuickSight data source.
-S3 Object: Uploads a local file (e.g., "manifest.json") to the S3 bucket.
+S3 Object: Uploads a local file (students.csv) to the S3 bucket.
-QuickSight Data Source: Creates a QuickSight data source, specifying the S3 bucket and the path to the uploaded manifest file.
+QuickSight Data Source: Creates a QuickSight data source, specifying the S3 bucket and the path to the uploaded students file.
 QuickSight Data Set: Creates a QuickSight data set, specifying the data source and the input columns.
 QuickSight Analysis: Creates a QuickSight analysis, referencing the data set.
 QuickSight Dashboard: Creates a QuickSight dashboard, referencing the data set.